 One other recognisable item in the astronomical pages are the Pleiades on fol.
 68r3, given that this is illustrated as a group of seven small stars very close to each other.
 It has also been suggested by Newbold that fol.
 68v3 represents the Andromeda galaxy.
 This is, however, not realistic.

 Cosmological pages feature geometric designs, all essentially circular, which cannot be easily classified.
-The use of the term 'cosmological' for these pages was first introduced by Newbold.
+The use of the term 'cosmological' for these pages was first introduced in Newbold (1928) (11).

 There is one very large composite drawing on a six-page fold-out consisting of nine connecting circles with four smaller items on the corners.
 This is usually called the 'Rosettes' page.
 It includes innumerable details, among others with several illustrations of buildings, one reminiscent of a N.Italian castle.
 The central circle includes six minaret-like towers supporting a plane filled with stars (the sky?).